Chiibi/who-join/README.md

 # who-join

-Discord bot detect user join/leave with TTS their name
+Discord bot detect user join/leave and announce their name with TTS.